Citi Trends (NASDAQ:CTRN) Issues FY 2022 Earnings Guidance

+Citi Trends (NASDAQ:CTRN – Get Rating) last posted its earnings results on Tuesday, March 15th.
+The company reported $1.16 earnings per share for the quarter, beating analysts’ consensus estimates of $1.09 by $0.07.
+Citi Trends had a net margin of 6.28% and a return on equity of 46.72%.
+The firm had revenue of $240.97 million during the quarter, compared to analyst estimates of $241.80 million.
+During the same period last year, the firm posted $1.81 earnings per share.
+As a group, research analysts anticipate that Citi Trends will post 4.45 earnings per share for the current year.

-A number of hedge funds have recently bought and sold shares of the stock.
-BlackRock Inc. raised its stake in shares of Citi Trends by 0.7% in the fourth quarter.
-BlackRock Inc. now owns 605,626 shares of the company’s stock worth $57,384,000 after purchasing an additional 4,285 shares during the last quarter.
-Morgan Stanley raised its stake in shares of Citi Trends by 120.5% in the third quarter.
-Morgan Stanley now owns 93,034 shares of the company’s stock worth $6,786,000 after purchasing an additional 50,839 shares during the last quarter.
-Marshall Wace LLP raised its stake in shares of Citi Trends by 167.1% in the fourth quarter.
-Marshall Wace LLP now owns 79,135 shares of the company’s stock worth $7,499,000 after purchasing an additional 49,510 shares during the last quarter.
-Bank of New York Mellon Corp raised its stake in shares of Citi Trends by 4.7% in the third quarter.
-Bank of New York Mellon Corp now owns 44,432 shares of the company’s stock worth $3,241,000 after purchasing an additional 1,985 shares during the last quarter.
-Finally, Alliancebernstein L.P. increased its position in shares of Citi Trends by 13.5% during the fourth quarter.
-Alliancebernstein L.P. now owns 35,016 shares of the company’s stock valued at $3,318,000 after acquiring an additional 4,173 shares during the last quarter.
+Hedge funds and other institutional investors have recently modified their holdings of the stock.
+Wells Fargo & Company MN boosted its position in Citi Trends by 197.1% in the 2nd quarter.
+Wells Fargo & Company MN now owns 20,614 shares of the company’s stock worth $1,793,000 after purchasing an additional 13,676 shares in the last quarter.
+Morgan Stanley raised its stake in Citi Trends by 215.5% in the 2nd quarter.
+Morgan Stanley now owns 42,195 shares of the company’s stock valued at $3,671,000 after purchasing an additional 28,821 shares during the last quarter.
+UBS Group AG raised its stake in Citi Trends by 18.7% in the 3rd quarter.
+UBS Group AG now owns 28,883 shares of the company’s stock valued at $2,107,000 after purchasing an additional 4,546 shares during the last quarter.
+Bank of New York Mellon Corp raised its stake in Citi Trends by 4.7% in the 3rd quarter.
+Bank of New York Mellon Corp now owns 44,432 shares of the company’s stock valued at $3,241,000 after purchasing an additional 1,985 shares during the last quarter.
+Finally, JPMorgan Chase & Co. increased its stake in shares of Citi Trends by 13.4% in the 4th quarter.
+JPMorgan Chase & Co. now owns 15,735 shares of the company’s stock worth $1,491,000 after acquiring an additional 1,854 shares during the last quarter.

 Citi Trends Company Profile (Get Rating)